pdh11/cotton/cotton-scsi/README.md

 storage access devices" (disks and flash-drives), but the mechanisms should be generic to all SCSI commands, such as for optical drives.

-The most accessible reference for SCSI commands is the "Seagate SCSI Commands Reference Manual" found at
+The most accessible reference for SCSI commands for disks (or other direct storage) is the "Seagate SCSI Commands Reference Manual" found at
 <https://www.seagate.com/files/staticfiles/support/docs/manual/Interface%20manuals/100293068j.pdf>